parmati94/SpotifyProject/README.md

 ## Setup:

-You will need to create a .env file which resides in the same directory as config.py (src/setup).
+You will need to create a .env file which resides in the spotify_project directory.
 This file will need to include a CLIENT_SECRET, CLIENT_ID, and a REDIRECT_URI, each on their own line.
 These can be obtained by registering an app in the Spotify Developer Portal: https://developer.spotify.com/

 ## Usage: